 This agenda topic focused specifically on principles.
 I shared the following slide, summarising principles across four domains (Business Process, Information, Application, and Technology).

 Although every business is unique, the continued impact of digitisation has resulted in a lot of common themes (e.g. API-Centric, etc.)

-This topic highlights the power of the UK Enterprise Architecture Forum, where I was able to share, without fear of bias, and leverage the collective expertise and experience of the group.
+This topic highlights the power of the UK Enterprise Architecture Forum, where I was able to position a topic for discussion, without fear of bias, and leverage the collective expertise and experience of the group.